mahmoodsoltani/Academic-Projects/README.md

 ## Overview

-This repository contains a collection of my academic projects, showcasing a range of skills and technologies I've learned and applied throughout my studies.
+This repository contains a collection of my key academic projects out of over ten projects, showcasing a range of skills and technologies I've learned and applied throughout my studies.
 Each project highlights different aspects of my academic journey, from foundational concepts to advanced applications.

 ## Projects List